Support is available for anyone who has been sexually assaulted. Call The Canadian Human Trafficking Hotline at 1-833-900-1010 for more information.

 Dumas was suspended in March 2022 after a female colleague alleged he sexually assaulted her.
 Winnipeg police confirmed to APTN at the time they had received a formal complaint from the colleague and were investigating.

 Dumas has not been charged and the allegation has not been tested in court.
 He has not commented publicly on the allegation or his suspension.

-A non-confidence vote on his leadership of the political organization that represents chiefs of 62 First Nations in Manitoba was postponed from May 4 to await the results of an internal investigation.
+Meanwhile, a non-confidence vote on his leadership was postponed from May 4 to await the results of an internal investigation.
 A new date has not been announced.

-The female employee’s sexual assault allegation sparked an internal review of AMC policies.
-It also prompted the organization to hire an outside law firm to work alongside its human resources personnel to review workplace culture, AMC said then in a release.
+The colleague’s sexual assault allegation sparked an internal review of AMC policies.
+It also prompted the organization to hire an outside law firm to work alongside its human resources personnel to review workplace culture, AMC said in a release.

-Chief Cornell McLean of Lake Manitoba First Nation is the acting grand chief.
+Chief Cornell McLean of Lake Manitoba First Nation was named acting grand chief.